Karona-Tourn/redux-kits/README.md

 # redux-kits

-Sorry the leak of the documents because this package is target for my personal usage.
+Sorry the lack of the documents because this package is target for my personal usage.
 In case you found it is useful for you, so it can be a right one for you.

 You also need to install [redux-saga](https://redux-saga.js.org).